thecml/kubernetes-on-arm/README.md

  - Step 2: Open a Linux command line, e. g.
 Ubuntu Terminal
    - Windows downloads coming soon...
  - Step 3: Install git in order to download this project, e. g. `sudo apt-get install git`
- - Step 4: Check which letter you SD Card has, similar to `/dev/sdb`
+ - Step 4: Check which letter your SD Card has, similar to `/dev/sdb`
    - Run `sudo fdisk -l` to list all hard drives connected to the computer